Gervonta Davis: Davis vs. Roach

-Davis was scheduled to defend his WBA lightweight title against Lamont Roach Jr. at Toyota Center in Houston, TX on December 14, 2024.
-In October 2024, it was reported that the fight was postponed.
-On November 13, 2024 it was reported that the fight was "targeted" for March 1, 2025.
-On November 29, 2024, the bout between Davis and Roach was confirmed to take place at Barclays Center in Brooklyn, NY on March 1, 2025.
+On September 30, 2024 it was announced that Lamont Roach, who at that time was also a WBA super featherweight champion, was granted special permission by the WBA to move up a weight class and challenge Davis for his WBA lightweight title on December 14, 2024.
+On October 6, 2024 the fight was confirmed to take place at Toyota Center in Houston, TX on December 14, 2024.
+Late October 2024, it was reported that the fight was postponed.
+On November 13, 2024 it was reported that the fight was targeted for March 1, 2025.
+On November 29, 2024, the bout between Davis and Roach was confirmed to be held on March 1, 2025 at Barclays Center in Brooklyn, New York.

 Davis would retain his WBA lightweight title in a majority draw (115–113 Davis, 114–114, and 114–114), the first of his professional career.
 The decision was met with significant controversy, particularly due to a moment in the 9th round in which Davis suddenly took a knee following a quick jab from Roach.
 Davis then walked to his corner, motioned toward his left eye, and was wiped with a towel.
 Referee Steve Willis incorrectly did not call it a knockdown against Davis.
 Had the knockdown been correctly called, Roach would have won via unanimous decision and resulted in the first loss of Davis' career.
 Nevertheless, Roach was only the third fighter to go the distance with Davis, after Germán Meraz and Isaac Cruz.
 In the post-fight interview, Davis stated "I just got my hair done two days ago, and she put grease in it. [...]
 When you're sweating and things like that, the grease came into my face and burned my eyes."
 He then later expressed interest in rematching Roach.
 On March 4, 2025, it was reported that Roach's camp filed an appeal to the NYSAC to overturn the draw.
 3 days later, the NYSAC stated that although Roach should have been credited with a knockdown against Davis, they opted not to overturn the result, claiming that "the referee's call was not outcome-determinative".

 According to Dan Rafael, the PPV generated around 262,000 buys, grossing $21 million in revenue.
 The attendance was reported to be a record 19,250 for the Barclays Center.
 It was later reported the event sold 16,420 tickets with 766 comps, generating a $6,415,815 gate.
 The attendance was 2,064 lower than what was originally announced by PBC.